Ten people were killed and 20 were injured after a van crash near Encino, Texas

 There were 30 people inside a white Ford passenger van when the driver tried to make a right turn and "veered off the roadway and struck a metal utility pole and stop sign," Brandley told CNN in an email Wednesday night.

 The van was traveling at a high speed at the time of the crash and a witness told DPS the vehicle was not part of a pursuit before the accident occurred, Brandley said.
+The driver and nine of the passengers were pronounced deceased at the scene, the department said.

 At least a portion of the people in the van were believed to be undocumented immigrants, Brandley and Brooks County Sheriff Urbino "Benny" Martinez told CNN affiliate KRGV.